Paying attention to the attention economy

 So now, here I am, 15 minutes poorer, and in need of much more time than that to reel my attention back in and cultivate the focus I need to think and write about the very thing I have just squandered—my attention.

 This is the attention economy.
-And, thinking about it reminds me that my attention is, in fact, a singular and exclusive cognitive process and that multi-tasking is probably a myth that I’ve believed for far too long.
-Furthermore, because there are only so many minutes in the day, my attention is finite and — relative to the information-saturated world I live in — quite scarce.
+And, thinking about it reminds me that my attention is, in fact, a singular and exclusive cognitive process and that multi-tasking is probably a myth that I’ve believed in for far too long.
+Furthermore, because there are only so many minutes in the day, my attention is finite and—relative to the information-saturated world I live in—quite scarce.
 Trust me, companies that are trying to capture and contain our attention, especially in this digital age, understand this perfectly and use all the weapons in their arsenal to manipulate, monetize and monopolize the precious and scarce commodity of our attention.

 “In an information-rich world, the wealth of information means a dearth of something else: a scarcity of whatever it is that information consumes.
 What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.”

-Here’s why: Not only is the singular resource of our attention miniscule in comparison to the enormity of the information available to us, but the power and efficacy of our attention really can’t hold a candle to the sophisticated and unabashedly manipulative mechanisms of the platforms that serve us up all this information.
-We engage in social media for fairly simple and straightforward reasons: to socialize, or to do business; to find our passions or to celebrate our milestones; to share our art, our travels — our ideas.
+Here’s why: Not only is the singular resource of our attention miniscule in comparison to the enormity of the information available to us, but the power and efficacy of our attention really can’t hold a candle to the sophisticated and endlessly agile and manipulative mechanisms of the platforms that serve us up all this information.
+We engage in social media for fairly simple and straightforward reasons: to socialize, or to do business; to find our passions or to celebrate our milestones; to share our art, our travels—our ideas.
 We want to learn and connect and although by now, we understand that social media has a significant downside, many of us believe that its ability to connect and inspire us outweighs its potential to harm us.

 “The attention economy begins with the deliberate design of environments that seize and hold awareness.
 These are not neutral or impartial platforms.
 They are architectures of capture which are calibrated to exploit human neurochemistry.
 As Sean Parker, Facebook’s first president, candidly admitted, the platform was designed to “consume as much of your time and conscious attention as possible.”³ Every major platform has since adopted this principle by building interfaces that hook users and maximize engagement.”